What You Need to Know About Surgical Assistant

-Surgical Assistant Definition Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
+Surgical Assistant Job Description Assist surgeons during surgery by performing duties such as tissue retraction, insertion of tubes and intravenous lines, or closure of surgical wounds.
 Perform preoperative and postoperative duties to facilitate patient care.

 - Clamp, ligate, or cauterize blood vessels to control bleeding during surgical entry, using hemostatic clamps, suture ligatures, or electrocautery equipment.

 - Pass instruments or supplies to surgeon during procedure.

 - Determine availability of necessary equipment or supplies for operative procedures.

 - Remove patient hair or disinfect incision sites to prepare patient for surgery.

 Below is a list of the skills most Surgical Assistants say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.